seanlowe/obsidian-timelines/README.md

 </div>
 ```

+There are multiple ways to insert an event.
+Of course, you can do it manually, but there also exist two additional ways to quickly insert an event into your note (at your current mouse position):

+  1. Click the `</>` button on the ribbon
+  2. Open the command palette and run the `Insert Timeline Event`

+Both of these will insert a new event `div` or `span` (it uses whichever value you've set in Settings but defaults to `div`) with all `data-*` attributes present but empty.
+Delete what you don't need, fill in what you want.

 ### Customization

 Timeline span and div entries (.ob-timelines class) are hidden in preview by default, however, if you wish to display content, try a snippet like this: